Volunteer with ForestWatch

 Volunteers of all ages are the backbone of our organization.
 Our weekend warriors are battling against invasive plants, tearing down relic barbed wire fencing, and picking up small pieces of trash that are harmful to young – and critically endangered – California condors.
 It’s our way of giving something back to the places we love, while getting our hands dirty and directly improving wildlife habitat and recreation areas in our local backcountry.

-Yet we also rely on volunteers behind the scenes to keep things running smoothly.
+We also rely on volunteers behind the scenes to keep things running smoothly.
 We take on volunteers to help us with office tasks that include fundraising, data entry, event preparation, and mailing parties.
 Additionally, our events could not happen without the help of volunteers and we always need help at events with check-ins, food service, bar tending, and preparation.

 Join us now